 Experience life in the Japanese countryside by staying at traditional ryokans or guesthouses.
 It’s the best way to immerse yourself in the local culture and get a feel for the community.

-• 🏯 Expedia, Booking.com, and Agoda offer a variety of accommodations, from cozy farm stays to elegant hot spring inns.
+- 🏯 Expedia (opens in new tab), Booking.com (opens in new tab), and Agoda (opens in new tab) offer a variety of accommodations, from cozy farm stays to elegant hot spring inns.

 Explore Local Attractions and Cultural Experiences: